lidatong/dataclasses-json/README.md

 ## Caveats
-Recursive dataclasses (dataclasses that contain members that are instances of itself) are not currently supported.
+Data Classes that contain forward references (e.g. recursive dataclasses) are not currently supported.